 Once this criterion has been met, we can go ahead and look for entry because the charts are showing us that a reversal is soon coming.

 Step Four: How to Enter the Trade with the RSI Trading Strategy

 The way you enter a trade is very simple.

 You wait for the price to head in the direction of the trade and wait for a candle to close above the first candle that you identified that was previous 50 candle low.

 Save this picture for reference, if are struggling with this step.
 This will guide you when you look for a trade.

-Step five: Once you make you entry, place stop loss.
+Step five: Once you make your entry, place stop loss.

-To place your stop bump back 1-3 time periods and find a good level to place your stop that makes logical sense.
+To place your stop bump back 1-3 time periods and find a reasonable level to put your stop that makes logical sense.
 So you are looking for prior resistance, support.

 We placed our stop below this support area.
 That way if the trend continued and did not break it could hit this level and bounce back up in our direction.

 I recommend you follow at least a 1 to 3 profit vs. risk level.
 This will ensure that you are maximizing your potential to get the most out of this strategy.
 You can adjust as you wish, but most good strategies that identify breaks of a trend use a 1 to 3 profit vs. risk level.